apache/maven/maven-core-it/README.txt

 it0079: Test that source attachments have the same build number as the main
         artifact when deployed.

+it0080: Test that depending on a WAR doesn't also get its dependencies
+        transitively.

 -------------------------------------------------------------------------------

 - generated sources